-1.8.1 Forms of Decorative Paints -
+1.8.2 Forms of Decorative Paints -

-LIQUID PAINTS PASTE
+LIQUID PAINTS PASTE POWDER

-- Liquid paints, most common form of paints, may be either solvent thinnable or water thinnable. - Examples of solvent thinnable paints are Enamels, Solvent based primers and Varnishes. - Examples of water thinnable paints are interior and exterior emulsions and water-based primers. - Some economy paints are supplied in a thick paste like consistency. - Example is Distempers.
-These are diluted to the required consistency prior to painting. - Putty is also in paste form and is used to fill cracks or dents in the surface.
+- Liquid paints, most common form of paints, may be either solvent thinnable or water thinnable - Examples of solvent thinnable paints are Enamels, Solvent based primers and Varnishes. - Examples of water thinnable paints are interior and exterior emulsions and waterbased primers. - Some economy paints are supplied in a thick paste like consistency. - Example is Distempers.
+These are diluted to the required consistency prior to painting. - Putty is also in paste form and is used to fill cracks or dents in the surface. - In decorative paints, Cement Paints are supplied in powder form. - This is mixed with water and converted to a liquid paint and then applied on the surface.